Looking for the best book club books? I’ve got you covered.

 It’s Liesel’s first act of book thievery, her first encounter with the world of books and words.
 Thus starts her love affair with the literary world.

-With the help of her father, she learns to read, and soon starts stealing books from mass book-burning sites, the mayor’s wife’s gigantic library, where books are to be found.
+With the help of her adopted father, she learns to read, and soon starts stealing books from mass book-burning sites, the mayor’s wife’s gigantic library, wherever books are to be found.

-What’s in it for you: A brilliant, stunningly ambitious novel, the kind that can be life changing.
+What’s in it for you: A brilliant, stunningly ambitious book club book about life in Nazi Germany

 At first sight, Ove is certainly the most ill-tempered man you may ever meet.
 He believes himself surrounded by fools and persists in inspecting daily the local streets.